Cover test: Fixation Targets

 Spotlight – In those patients with amblyopia a spotlight could be used.
 (Same as near targets).

 Snellen chart – This is the most commonly used target when assessing a patient's far component of a cover test.

 Small landmark – Any fixed landmark at eye level, which can be seen through a window.

 Stationary Toy – Fixed, talking toys are often used in children when their fixation is difficult to obtain when assessing the far component of the cover test.

 Note: That when using any of the targets above (near or far), it is vital that they are placed as close to the patient's eye level as possible.
 This will eliminate any inaccurate results.
 Also during the cover test, the examiner must make sure that the patient is clearly seeing the fixation targets to confirm their Accommodation (eye) is controlled.

 Method

 There are 2 parts to the Cover Test (CT), which include the cover and uncover component and the alternate cover test.

 Prior to proceeding, ensure that there is sufficient light in the room so that the examiner can clearly see the patient's eyes.

-Sit approximately 30 cm away from the patient to ensure you are able to observe their eye movement.
+Sit approximately 30 cm away from the patient to ensure the examiner is able to observe the patient's eye movement.

 Explain the purpose of the test to the patient, for example: "I am going to check how well your eye muscles are working together."

 The cover/uncover part includes 1 eye being covered.
 Instruction to the patient: "I would like you to look at this letter at near (examiner holds up the fixation target) or the clearest letter you can see at the other end of the room on the Snellen chart for distance testing.
 Keep watching the letter while I cover your eye."